-Honors students receive numerous benefits through the Program including:
+Honors students receive numerous benefits through the participation in the Program including:

 - Exciting courses: A range of engaging courses taught by innovative faculty.